MofesHub/it-support-homelab-portfolio/docs/lab-architecture.md

 Role: the company's security monitoring server.
 Collects logs and alerts from DC01 and WIN11-CLIENT — this is the SOC/security analyst skill track.

 ## Network Layout

+VM network adapter: **Host-only (VMnet1)** — VMware's default isolated network, shared with the host, not bridged to the internet.

 Internet
    |